sadiul-hakim/Trading/README.md

 2️⃣ registerStompEndpoints(StompEndpointRegistry registry)
 👉 What does it do?
-It sets up WebSocket endpoints (like a URL) where clients can connect.
+It sets up WebSocket endpoints (like a URL) `where clients can connect`.

 👉 Why do we need it?
 Without this, clients won’t know where to connect to WebSockets.